-As regards stipulation of fire loads as mentioned in the first subsection, see Section 6, litera a.
+As regards stipulation of fire loads as mentioned in the first subsection, see

 To determine fire resistance, the test methods in the standards ISO 834, ISO 3008, ISO 3009, NS-EN 13381- parts 4 and 8 should be used.
 For pool fires, the hydrocarbon curve described in standard NS-EN 1363-2 should be used.
 To determine the ability of passive fire protection materials to withstand jet fires, the standard ISO 22899-1 Part 1 General requirements should be used.
 If structures, pipes and equipment can be exposed to fire loads beyond what is covered in the mentioned standards, the ability to withstand this should be documented.
 In order to determine the material's ability to resist cryogenic emissions, the standard NS-EN ISO 20088 Part 1, 2 and 3 should be used.